 About Us |

-The British Gas Energy Trust is administered on behalf of Trustees by Charis Grants Ltd. trading under the name of Let’s Talk www.lets-talk.online
+British Gas Energy Trust is administered on behalf of Trustees by Charis Grants Ltd, trading under the name of Let’s Talk www.lets-talk.online.

-British Gas Energy Trust is a Registered Charity no 1106218. ©2015 British Gas Energy Trust.
+British Gas Energy Trust is Registered Charitable Incorporated Organisation no 1179578 ©2015 British Gas Energy Trust.
 All Rights Reserved.